xrpronin17/xrpl-dev-portal/content/concepts/tokens/fungible-tokens/stablecoins/index.md

 ## Fiat Backed

 Fiat-backed stablecoins are based on an existing currency such as EUR, USD, YEN, and so on.
 They are backed at an exchange rate of 1:1.
 It is a simple, stable option, but it is more centralized and susceptible to hacking.
+In the strictest definition of a "stablecoin", only 100% fiat-backed tokens qualify.

 ## Crypto Backed